nevillejackson/Unix/virt-manager/virtiofsmount.md

 ```

- 3. Do the mount statement , usin the mount-tag created in step 4 above
+ 3. Do the mount statement , using the mount-tag created in step 4 above

  ```
  mount -t virtiofs mount-tag /mnt/mymount